-Airtable helps you organize anything from clutches of data to tasks to ideas.
-Now, imagine every idea, task or event is presented in a spreadsheet and can be managed in a corresponding way.
-You can add all kinds of elements to your spreadsheet like checkboxes, links to records in other tables, barcodes and arrange them in any way you need.
+Airtable helps you organize anything from clutches of data through tasks to ideas.
+Now, imagine every idea, task, or event is presented in a spreadsheet and can be managed in a corresponding way.
+You can add all kinds of elements to your spreadsheets like checkboxes, links to records in other tables, and barcodes and arrange them in any way you need.

 Basically, Airtable is a database for everything.

-44. Clever ecommerce — Google ads SaaS tool
+55. Clever Ads — Google ads SaaS tool

-Clever ecommerce is an assisting tools for your Google Adwords.
-It helps create custom-made ad campaigns across Search, Display, Remarketing and Shopping categories.
-The only thing is, their main focus is on ecommerce projects (the hint is in the name) as they only have integrations with BigCommerce, Shopify, and PrestaShop.
+Clever Ads is an assisting tool for your Google Ads.
+It helps create custom-made ad campaigns across Search, Display, Remarketing, and Shopping categories.
+The only thing is, their main focus is on eCommerce projects (the hint is in the name) as they only have integrations with BigCommerce, Shopify, and PrestaShop.

 Prisync is a price tracking and dynamic pricing SaaS for any size and type of e-commerce company to keep up with all the price changes in your market.
 Although I can check each price of my competitor manually when I have less than 10 products with 1-2 competitors it becomes dull and costly when I have more than that.